AnuragDutt36/to-do_list/README.md

 # To-Do List Web-Page

-This is a simple to-do list application that helps you keep track of your tasks and manage your daily activities.
-The application allows you to create, update, and delete tasks, as well as mark them as complete.
+This is a simple to-do list Website that helps you keep track of your tasks and manage your daily activities.
+The Website allows you to add, edit, and delete tasks, as well as mark them as complete.

 ## Features